qgis/QGIS-Documentation/source/docs/user_manual/print_composer/composer_items/composer_map.rst

 and release the mouse button.
 After you have found the right place for an item, you can lock the item position within the Print Composer canvas.
-Select the map item and use the toolbar |locked| :sup:`Lock Selected Items` or the :menuselection:`Items` tab to Lock the item.
-A locked item can only be selected using the :menuselection:`Items` tab.
-Once selected you can use the :menuselection:`Items` tab to unlock individual items.
+Select the map item and use the toolbar |locked| :sup:`Lock Selected Items` or the :menuselection:`Items` panel to Lock the item.
+A locked item can only be selected using the :menuselection:`Items` panel.
+Once selected you can use the :menuselection:`Items` panel to unlock individual items.
 The |unlocked|
 :sup:`Unlock All Items` icon will unlock all locked composer items.
-With the map selected, you can now adapt more properties in the map :guilabel:`Item Properties` tab.
+With the map selected, you can now adapt more properties in the map :guilabel:`Item Properties` panel.

 To move layers within the map element, select the map element, click the
 |moveItemContent| :sup:`Move item content` icon and move the layers within